motonuke/Check-OVA/README.md

 *** If a path is not specifed, you will be promted to pick a starting folder ***

-*** The Recurse option will search the specified root folder and all subfolders for MF and OVF files and check them againsts the stored hashes ***
+*** The Recurse option will search the specified root folder and all subfolders for MF and OVF files and check them against the stored hashes ***

 *** Note - This script can take several minutes to run, depending on file size ***